Cold weather

 Flu

-Each year the World Health Organization identifies the most common strains of influenza (flu) circulating, which enables a vaccine to be developed before the start of the flu season.
+Each year the World Health Organization identifies the most common strains of influenza (flu) going around, which helps scientists develop a vaccine before the start of the flu season.
 Learn more about why the flu vaccine is important.

 Who is eligible?